codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 Notice however that this file is only available when the pipeline was triggered from a GitHub event.
 If you manually run the pipeline, the file is not present.

-## Using YAML and the Codefresh CLI to filter specific Webhook events
+## Using YAML and the Codefresh CLI to filter specific webhook events

 The default GUI options exposed by Codefresh are just a starting point for GIT triggers and pull requests.
 Using [Codefresh YAML]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) and the [Codefresh CLI plugin](https://codefresh-io.github.io/cli/){:target="\_blank"} you can further create two-phase pipelines where the first one decides